2111Puja/EclipseApp/README.md

 # Eclipse Restaurant Menu App:
 The Eclipse Restaurant Menu App is a React Native application coded in TypeScript, designed for managing and displaying the menu of Eclipse Restaurant.
 This app enables a chef to:
-+ View menu items and filter them by course (Starters, Mains, Desserts)
++ View menu items and filter them by course (Starter, Main, Dessert)
 + Enter and edit details for each dish, including name, description, and price
 + Calculate the average price of each course